 Ease of Care

-This product was just as simple as any other two-burner to clean.
-Its drip pan is made of stainless steel and can be easily wiped with a sponge or scrubbed with steel wool if particularly dirty.
+This product is just as simple as any other tabletop two-burner to clean.
+The stainless steel drip pan is easily wiped with a sponge or scrubbed with steel wool when particularly dirty.
 The cooking grate also lifts out for convenient cleaning.
 There are no recesses in the drip pan (often camp stoves have a hole of some sort to nest the propane adaptor in), which is nice as it means there's no area for food bits to fall into.
-Because of this, the propane adapter does slide around noisily inside the stove, but you could always keep your adaptor in a separate place if that bothers you.
+Because of this, the propane adapter does slide around noisily inside the stove, so we recommend wrapping it in a dishtowel before stowing it away.

-This stove packs down to 23.5 x 13.5 x 4.75 inches, nice and compact but still providing a couple inches more width on the cooktop than the Eureka Spire LX or the Coleman Triton.
-A couple inches is an amount that you would probably never notice or be irritated by in the back of your car, but that can make all the difference when cooking a large meal at your campsite.
+This stove packs down to 23.5 x 13.5 x 4 inches, nice and fairly compact, but still providing a couple of inches more width on the cooktop than some of our other tabletop models.
+Two inches is an amount that you will probably never notice or be irritated by in the back of your car, but it can make all the difference when cooking a large meal at your campsite.
 Definitely a selling point for this stove.
 The bottom of the Everest has a handle for easy carrying — it isn't super comfortable, but it gets the job done over short distances.

 This stove is a decent price, considering the high BTUs.
 As long as the stove does what it promises to do, it has an impressive price-to-performance ratio.
 However, if you expect your stove to last for years without emitting high, uncontrollable flames, then we would suggest a different model.